2004 Daytona 500: Race summary

 Jeff Gordon led the field at the lap 81 restart.
 From laps, 81 to 200 were run caution-free.
 The main competitors during the second half of the race still were Stewart and Earnhardt Jr., who combined led 101 of the final 120 laps.
 They were the two strongest cars of the day, as they led for more than 156 laps (98 by Stewart and 56 by Earnhardt Jr.).
 When the leaders pitted at lap 137, Sauter (who was five laps down after damage to his car from the lap 71 crash) tried to pit with them but had evident braking issues.
 He had to swerve to miss Kurt Busch (who was one lap down after contact with Earnhardt Jr. earlier in the race punctured a tire) and flew through the pitlane at over 100 mph.
 Wisely, he did not attempt to stop in his pit box and came around the track to try again.
 His speeding penalty dropped him further back.
 During the final round of green-flag pit stops with approximately 30 laps to go, Biffle tried to gain ground on the leaders at the pit entry but was quite evidently faster than the pack of cars running at pit lane speed.
 He dropped behind them prior to pitting, but his speeding penalty dropped him out of the Top 10 and from contention for the win.

 When the final green-flag pit stops were over, rookie Scott Wimmer of Bill Davis Racing was out in front.
 The crew had only changed right-side tires, elevating him from a likely seventh or eighth-place finish to a chance to win.
 Unfortunately, he had no drafting partner and was caught up by the faster Stewart and Earnhardt Jr. with 25 laps to go.
 Earnhardt Jr. passed Stewart on lap 181 and held him off in the remaining laps to win his first Daytona 500.
 Earnhardt Jr. won the race exactly three years after his father's fatal crash on the final lap of the 2001 race, where Waltrip had won his first race which itself came three years after Earnhardt's win in the 1998 race.

-This pattern of a driver with some connection to Earnhardt Jr. winning the Daytona 500 every three years (since Earnhardt, Sr.'s win in 1998) has continued.
-Kevin Harvick, who replaced Earnhardt after his death, won the 2007 race just barely beating Mark Martin.
-Jamie McMurray, driving for Earnhardt Ganassi, won the 2010 race.
-Hendrick Motorsports (team Earnhardt Jr. was in at that time) driver Jimmie Johnson won the 2013 race, though Earnhardt Jr. was 2nd in that race and won the 2014 race, just ten years later.